PointCloudLibrary/pcl/doc/tutorials/content/openni_grabber.rst

 ----------

-The Grabber interface is very powerful and general and makes it a breeze to connect to OpenNI cameras (i.e. Kinect, Asus Xtion Pro and Primesense) in your code.
+The Grabber interface is very powerful and general and makes it a breeze to connect to OpenNI compatible cameras in your code.
 We are in the process of writing a FileGrabber which can be used using the same interface, and can e.g. load all Point Cloud files from a directory and provide them to the callback at a certain rate.
 The only change required is the allocation of the Grabber Object (*pcl::Grabber *g = new ...;*).

 If you have a sensor which you would like to have available within PCL, just